tari-project/tari-javascript-sdk/docs/api-reference.md

 deposits.teardown(): void
 ```

 **Note:** Should be called before discarding the instance to prevent memory leaks.
+This method is idempotent - safe to call multiple times or before initialize().

 ##### generateAddress()
 Creates a deposit address for a user.